oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/2-browse-objects.md

 ![Screenshot of searcing for column names](images/image7_catalog_search_cols.png)

 This completes Data Catalog overview lab.
-For the Data Studio overview workshop, go to the next lab.

-Also note that there are many more features in the Catalog tool, which are not covered here.
-These details will be covered in some other in-depth workshops.
+Note that there are many more features in the Catalog tool, which are not covered here.
+These details will be covered in some other in-depth workshop.

+You may now **proceed to the next lab**.